Duke hires Texas A&M defensive coordinator Mike Elko as head football coach

 Elko replaces David Cutcliffe, who reached a mutual separation agreement with Duke on Nov.
 28 after 14 years as coach.
 Cutcliffe guided Duke to 77 wins, six bowl appearances and the 2013 ACC Coastal Division championship.

-Duke lost eight games in a row to finish 3-9, failing to win an ACC game for the first time since 2007.
+Duke lost eight games in a row to finish 3-9 this season, failing to win an ACC game for the first time since 2007.
 It was the Blue Devils’ third straight losing season.

 Elko played safety at Penn and came up in coaching under Wake Forest coach Dave Clawson, working for him at four schools.